Morgan-Griffiths/PokerAI/README.md

 ## Added betsize

+The important part about betsizing is that if i break actions into categories and then within those categories you can choose sizing.
+Improper sizing will result in the category not being chosen as often.
+Conversely, if i use a critic, the critic must be able to take an action an a betsize.
+Ideally you update both against the betsize and the action not just the action category.
+Additionally its important to be able to have mixed strategies.
+So either gaussian or descrete categorical output for betsize is also preferred. such that different categories can be reinforced.

 Additional levels to network that outputs a analog value, which is a % of pot.

+Will test initially two sizes 0.5p and 1p along with check,fold etc. All as a categorical output with the action space descretized.
+Then scale up to something like 100 descretized.

 ## Multiple streets

 Dealing with histories.
 Record only actions and game situations? or include board and hands.
+- Transformer
+- LSTM

 ## Full game